afternoon2/webgpu-clip/README.md

 This repository contains 2 functions, one for clipping lines (2-points long arrays), which is useful for fast shape filling with color.
 The second one is for complex polylines, such as patterns that should intersect a given shape.

-**Both functions are not fully tested and may have produce incorrect result**
+**Both functions are not fully tested and might produce incorrect result**

 ### Line clipping